pgxn/pgxn-manager/doc/howto.md

 * [`provides`](http://pgxn.org/spec/#provides): A list of included extensions.
 Useful if you have more than one in a single distribution.
 It also will assign ownership of the specified extension names to you -- if they haven't been claimed by any previous distribution.
 Strongly recommended.
 * [`tags`](http://pgxn.org/spec/#tags): An array of tags to associate with a distribution.
 Will help with searching.
 * [`prereqs`](http://pgxn.org/spec/#prereqs): A list of prerequisite extensions or PostgreSQL contrib modules (or PostgreSQL itself).
 * [`release_status`](http://pgxn.org/spec/#release_status): To label a distribution as "stable," "unstable," or "testing."
-The latter two are useful for distributing extensions for testing but that should not be installed by automated clients.
+The latter two are useful for distributing extensions for testing but that should not be installed by automated clients or visible in the full-text search provided by the API server.
 * [`resources`](http://pgxn.org/spec/#resources): A list of related links, such as to an SCM repository or bug tracker.
 The search site displays these links on the home page for the distribution.

 So here's a more extended example from the `pair` data type: